-- School doors will open at 8:40am. - The school day begins at 8:50am and all external gates will be locked at this 8:55am. - Morning registers will be closed at 9:00am. - External doors will be closed at 8:50am and children arriving after this time should enter through the main entrance where they will be recorded as arriving late. - Arriving between 08:50am and 09:15am is recorded as late; after 09:15am is recorded as unauthorised absence - Registers will also be taken at the beginning of the afternoon session. - Class teachers will record on Arbor details of children absent that day. - It is the responsibility of parents to contact the school before 9:00am if their child will not be attending school that day.
+- School doors will open at 8:30am. - The school day begins at 8:30am and registration closes at 9am, all external gates will be locked at 9:10am. - Morning registers will be closed at 9:00am. - External doors will be closed at 9am and children arriving after this time should enter through the main entrance where they will be recorded as arriving late. - Arriving between 8:45 am and 9am is recorded as late; after 9am is recorded as unauthorised absence - Registers will also be taken at the beginning of the afternoon session. - Class teachers will record on Arbor details of children absent that day. - It is the responsibility of parents to contact the school before 9:00am if their child will not be attending school that day.
 Failure to do so could result in their child's absence remaining unauthorised. - The attendance team will attempt to contact the parents of absentees, before 9.30 am, where the reason for absence is not known.
 If no contact is made then the next numbers on the emergency contact list would be called, if after all number have been called and there is no reason/explanation then a home visit would be completed by the pastoral team.
 If the child has not been seen or a reason given then a welfare check could be made to the police.
 This is primarily to ensure that parents are aware that their child is not in school but also to establish the reason for absence and the safeguarding of the child.
-Pastoral team staff will also update Arbor and CPOMS accordingly. - Standard letters will be sent home when the reason for a pupil's absence is not clear, deteriorating or when a pupil is consistently late. - If children's attendance continues to cause concern, the Safeguarding Officer will contact parents either verbally or by letter to arrange an Attendance Panel Meeting to discuss their child's attendance. - The Attendance and Pupil Support Officer (APSO) will be notified in all cases where a pupil's attendance falls below 95%.
-95% attendance is equal to 9 days absence in a year or 3 days in a typical term.
+Pastoral team staff will also update Arbor and CPOMS accordingly. - Standard letters will be sent home when the reason for a pupil's absence is not clear, deteriorating or when a pupil is consistently late. - If children's attendance continues to cause concern, the Safeguarding Officer will contact parents either verbally or by letter to arrange an Attendance Panel Meeting to discuss their child's attendance.